-Compliance risk is the risk of sanctions Governing Policies: and financial loss the Group may suffer as a result of the Group's failure to comply with laws, regulations, rules, statements of regulatory policy, and codes of conduct applicable to its business activities.

-The Group is exposed to compliance risk primarily through:

-- · Laws, regulations, rules, licence conditions, and statements of regulatory - · Privacy laws and regulations regarding the collection, handling and protection of personal information of individuals; - · Financial crime (regulation relating to Anti Money Laundering (AML), Counter Terrorism Financing (CTF), Anti-Bribery and Corruption, and Sanctions); and - Poor conduct (Product design and distribution, Market conduct employee misconduct).

-- Group Compliance Management Framework (CMF) and Policies

-- Group and BU Compliance Policies and Standards

-- · Group Privacy Policy

-- AML/CTF Group Program

-- · Anti-Bribery & Corruption Policy

-- Group Economic Trade Sanctions Policy

-- Code of Conduct

-- Product Development and Distribution

-and Key Management Committee:

-- Non-Financial Risk Committee - BU/SU Non-Financial Risk Committees

-- · Compliance and Privacy risk indicators included in the Group RAS; - · Mandatory online Compliance and Privacy training for all employees; - Regulatory change management to establish compliant business practices; - · Maintenance of obligation registers; - Compliance and Privacy risk profiling through the RCSA process; - · Group-wide minimum standards in key compliance areas; - Co-operative and transparent relationships with regulators; - · Board and management governance and reporting; - Pre-employment due diligence on the Group's employees and enhanced screening for high risk roles; - · Training and awareness sessions to staff highlighting the community impact of financial crime and the Group's role to detect, deter and disrupt money laundering, terrorist financing and other serious crime; - Customer on-boarding processes to meet AML/CTF identification and screening requirements; - Ongoing customer due diligence to ensure information the Group maintains on customers is accurate; - Risk assessments of customers, products and channels to ensure the Group understands the money laundering and terrorist financing risks; - Enhanced customer due diligence on high risk segments; - Monitoring customer payments, trade and all transactions to manage the AML/CTF and sanctions risks identified; - Undertake statutory reporting requirements including International Funds Transfer Instructions, Threshold Transaction Reports and Suspicious Matter Reports; - Controls to prevent corruption of public officials by employees, representatives, suppliers or third party agents, including disclosure and approval of gifts and entertainment, charitable donations and sponsorships; and - Conduct Risk strategy and Code of Conduct, supported by mandatory training for all staff.
+Description Governing Policies and Key Management Committees Key controls and risk mitigation strategies Compliance risk Compliance risk is the risk of sanctions and financial loss the Group may suffer as a result of the Group's failure to comply with laws, regulations, rules, statements of regulatory policy, and codes of conduct applicable to its business activities.
+The Group is exposed to compliance risk primarily through: Laws, regulations, rules, licence conditions, and statements of regulatory policy; Privacy laws and regulations regarding the collection, handling and protection of personal information of individuals; Financial crime (regulation relating to Anti Money Laundering (AML), Counter Terrorism Financing (CTF), Anti-Bribery and Corruption, and Sanctions); and Poor conduct (Product design and distribution, Market conduct and employee misconduct).
+Governing Policies: Group Compliance Management Framework (CMF) and Policies Group and BU Compliance Policies and Standards Group Privacy Policy AML/CTF Group Program Anti-Bribery & Corruption Policy Group Economic Trade Sanctions Policy Code of Conduct Product Development and Distribution Key Management Committee: Non-Financial Risk Committees BU/SU Non-Financial Risk Committees Compliance and Privacy risk indicators included in the Group RAS; Mandatory online Compliance and Privacy training for all employees; Regulatory change management to establish compliant business practices; Maintenance of obligation registers; Compliance and Privacy risk profiling through the RCSA process; Group-wide minimum standards in key compliance areas; Co-operative and transparent relationships with regulators; Board and management governance and reporting; Pre-employment due diligence on the Group's employees and enhanced screening for high risk roles; Training and awareness sessions to staff highlighting the community impact of financial crime and the Group's role to detect, deter and disrupt money laundering, terrorist financing and other serious crime; Customer on-boarding processes to meet AML/CTF identification and screening requirements; Ongoing customer due diligence to ensure information the Group maintains on customers is accurate; Risk assessments of customers, products and channels to ensure the Group understands the money laundering and terrorist financing risks; Enhanced customer due diligence on high risk segments; Monitoring customer payments, trade and all transactions to manage the AML/CTF and sanctions risks identified; Undertake statutory reporting requirements including International Funds Transfer Instructions, Threshold Transaction Reports and Suspicious Matter Reports; Controls to prevent corruption of public officials by employees, representatives, suppliers or third party agents, including disclosure and approval of gifts and entertainment, charitable donations and sponsorships; and Conduct Risk strategy and Code of Conduct, supported by mandatory training for all staff.